egortrue/Sapsan/README.md

 ## How to Use

 ## Local Testing
-There is [testing](/testing) folder with the neccessary files to easily prepare simple infrastructure.
+There is a [testing](test) folder with the necessary files to easily prepare simple infrastructure for local testing.

 ### Build master container
 ```shell